Pudendal Nerve Entrapment Syndrome: Under diagnosed and inappropriately treated

 - Prolonged periods of heavy-duty work where sitting is required, like landscapers on riding lawn mowers, farmers on tractors, heavy machinery operators, truck drivers, etc.

-- Note: CT or ultrasound should eliminate the possibility of compression from tumor or cyst.
+- Note: CT or ultrasound should eliminate the possibility of compression from a tumor or cyst.

 - Pain after childbirth;